 Over the past several years, the popularity of gluten free and vegan snacks has skyrocketed.
 According to Innova Market Insights, ‘gluten free’ has been the second most used health related positioning claim in snack launches between 2019- 2022, closely

-Inside Out or Outside In?
-The Different Ways to Color Snacks
+The Different Ways to Colour Snacks

 A snack piece is such a unique, whole, and unitary element, that it takes effort to imagine it deconstructed.
 But it can be as simple or complex as the food designer decides it to be.
 In fact, as with many food products, snacks can be considered systems where